microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 ## Setting up the Environment

-We will use ARM template to provision the below resources on Azure:
+We will use an ARM template to provision the below resources on Azure:

 - Six VMs (web servers) with IIS configured